Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Small limit

 \subsection{Full numerics}

-We have also performed a fully numerical calculation (non-perturbative) of the splitting as a function of $\kappa$, see Figs.~\ref{fig:halfsplitting} and~\ref{fig:Jversuskappastrings}.
+We have also performed a fully numerical (non-perturbative) calculation of the splitting as a function of $\kappa$.
+Here we choose to work with an \textit{even} number of plaquettes ($36^2=1296$) and create a pair of dual vortices that are then placed far apart (about 18 plaquettes away, i.e. half of the linear system size).

 One first need to identify the string potential due to flipping the links needed to create the dual vortex.
-Then it is possible to separate this potential in a contribution proportional to $J$ (this is the $J$-string potential) and a contribution proportional to $\kappa$ (i.e. the $\kappa$-string potential).
+Then it is possible to separate this potential into a contribution proportional to $J$ (this is the $J$-string potential) and a contribution proportional to $\kappa$ (i.e. the $\kappa$-string potential).
 At low $\kappa$, the first produces a linear in $\kappa$ splitting (see the yellow line in Fig.~\ref{fig:Jversuskappastrings}), while the second produces a quadratic in $\kappa$ splitting (see the green line in Fig.~\ref{fig:Jversuskappastrings}).
-This is in agreement with perturbation theory.
+This is in qualitative agreement with analytical perturbation theory, see \eqref{eq:JstringOM} and \eqref{eq:kappastringOM}.
 At larger $\kappa$, the $J$-string contribution saturates.
 A surprising feature is that the total contribution remains linear on a large range of $\kappa$ despite the fact that the two individual contributions are not linear.
-We find that when $0.1<\kappa/J< 0.3$, $\epsilon_\text{$J$-string}\simeq 0.02 J$ and $\epsilon_\text{$\kappa$-string}\simeq 0.56\kappa-0.02 J$.
+Indeed, when $0.1<\kappa/J< 0.3$, $\epsilon_\text{$J$-string}\simeq 0.02 J$ and $\epsilon_\text{$\kappa$-string}\simeq 0.56\kappa-0.02 J$.

+We find that the total half-splitting $\epsilon\simeq 0.566 \kappa$ in the $\kappa \ll J$ limit, very close to the result found by numerical perturbation theory result (see previous section).